reginadiana/rentalcars/README.md

 ### CRUD

-Each function of CRUD was made using the routes of rails to:
+For each function of CRUD, we have a router for him:

 For to see this routes in prompt, run: